What’s Being Done

 Vulnerabilities and Management Responses

-There are a number of activities being undertaken at State and local level to reduce the vulnerability of our marine and coastal resources now and into the future.
+There are a number of activities being undertaken at State and local level to reduce the vulnerability of our biodiversity now and into the future.
 These are outlined below.

 While the Department of Fire and Emergency Services is responsible for coordinating emergency services during a bushfire that threatens life and property, the Department of Biodiversity, Conservation and Attractions is responsible for the management of conservation areas in order to prevent bushfires.

 The National Weeds and Productivity Research Programme is being undertaken by the Curtin University of Technology to assess the impact of climate change on the on agriculture weeds.
 The completed study suggested it was possible to identify a priority list of species for now in anticipation for future climate change.